vercel/workshop-reacthaton/README.md

 - A [Database object](./lib/database.ts), which contains different methods to call if you want to get the recipes.
 - A [Types file](./types.ts), where you can read about the format of the data.
 These types are also attached to the database object for convenient code completion!

+There are various other React components you can use if you don't want to create your own.

 ## Your mission

 The drag queen convention is soon coming to town and we need to give the mixologist a recipe list of the best cocktails!